BrenPatF/Sandbox/README.md

 - returning records from cursors or views/tables as lists of delimited strings
 - joining lists of values into delimited strings, and the converse splitting operation

-This module is a pre-requisite for other Oracle GitHub modules:
+This module is a pre-requisite for other these Oracle GitHub modules:
 - [Log_Set](https://github.com/BrenPatF/log_set_oracle)
 - [Trapit](https://github.com/BrenPatF/trapit_oracle_tester)
 - [Timer_Set](https://github.com/BrenPatF/timer_set_oracle)